-The Semester and the Credits assigned Theory courses
+The Semester and the Credits Assigned to Theory Courses

 The first number following those letters indicate the semester in which the course is offered and the second indicates the number of credits assigned to that particular course.

 19EL/PC/AL14: 1 indicates semester one and 4 indicates the number of credits allotted to the course.